Skip to main content

 6. Amber: A golden or copper tone, relatively rare

-7. Heterochromia: Different colors in each eye or multiple colors in one eye
+7. Heterochromia: Different colors in each eye or multiple colors in one eye — see our Heterochromia Probability Calculator to estimate the likelihood for your family

 How Eye Color Is Inherited